Suchit0807/suchit-portfolio/README.md

 * **Technologies:** Python (Pandas), Excel, Tableau, Tableau Calculated Fields, HTML, CSS, JavaScript.
 * **Live Dashboard:** [View HR Dashboard on Tableau Public](https://public.tableau.com/app/profile/suchit.pathak/viz/HRDashboard_17468779578640/HRDashboardSummary)
 * **Technical Blog Post:** [Read the HR Analytics Blog Post](https://suchit0807.github.io/suchit-portfolio/projects/hr-dashboard-blog.html)
-* **Project Files:** The source code for the blog post is included at the link above.
-If you have specific Tableau workbook files or data processing scripts related to this project within `/projects/` or other directories you want to highlight, you can add links here.

 ---